• rainbow colors in a bubble texture

 More

-Founded in 1994, the Max Planck Institute for the History of Science (MPIWG) in Berlin is one of the more than 80 research institutes administered by the Max Planck Society.
-It is dedicated to the study of the history of science and aims to understand scientific thinking and practice as historical phenomena.
-Researchers pursue a historical epistemology in their studies of how new categories of thought, proof, and experience have emerged.
+Founded in 1994, the Max Planck Institute for the History of Science (MPIWG) in Berlin is one of the more than 80 research institutes of the Max Planck Society.
+Since its inception, the Institute has continually expanded the boundaries of the field of the history of science—critically interrogating basic concepts, bringing multiple disciplines into dialog, and experimenting with novel research methods.

 About the Institute